Happy Head vs. Hims

 Happy Head Thickening Conditioner$30Saw palmetto, collagen, keratin

-Ultimately, the addition of collagen and keratin in Happy Head’s lineup is a plus, but some of the most promising results for topical keratin applications are in mice, while collagen studies are mostly conducted via oral administration.
+The inclusion of collagen and keratin in Happy Head’s lineup is a nice plus, but some of the most promising results for topical keratin applications are in mice, and collagen studies are mostly conducted via oral administration.
+Thus, similar to other supplements we’re discussing, we wouldn’t recommend choosing these solely for hair growth purposes.

 Hims’ other shampoo and conditioner products include its Max Volume shampoo and conditioner, which both contain a substance called Biovolume 128, a branded ingredient with no real science backing its claims to improve hair volume.
 In our testing, this product induced a greater degree of thickness after one use than the Thick Fix shampoo and conditioner.
 It was also our testers’ favorite scent.